ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 \subsection{Room Scale Environments}

-ManiSkill3 provides out-of-the-box code to build the ReplicaCAD environment from Habitat \citep{szot2021habitat} and all AI2-THOR environments \citep{ai2thor} using assets compiled by the authors of the Habitat Synthetic Scenes Dataset \citep{khanna2023hssd}.
+ManiSkill3 provides out-of-the-box code to build the ReplicaCAD environment from Habitat \citep{szot2021habitat}, all AI2-THOR environments \citep{ai2thor} using assets compiled by the authors of the Habitat Synthetic Scenes Dataset \citep{khanna2023hssd}, and the RoboCasa scenes dataset \citep{robocasa2024}.
 Photo-realism is also possible by turning on the ray-tracing shader options when creating the environment.

 AI2-THOR \citep{ai2thor} and Habitat \citep{szot2021habitat} have long-horizon mobile manipulation tasks but rely on slow CPU simulation / slow rendering systems, and do not support contact-rich physics for manipulation (only magical grasp) and do not look photorealistic.
 Robocasa \citep{robocasa2024} has contact-rich long-horizon mobile manipulation tasks in photorealistic room-scale environments.
 However, Robocasa simulates and renders these scenes at around 25FPS as it does not use GPU parallelized simulation and rendering.
 In contrast ManiSkill3 can simulate the complex ReplicaCAD environment up towards 2000+ FPS with rendering.